 - Output: TRUE

-You can use both the ISNUMBER function and the XMATCH function to compare addresses in Microsoft 365.
+Both the ISNUMBER function and the XMATCH function are only available in Microsoft 365.

 Steps: